June 13, 2019

 Your Sun Devils face Kent State in the first home game of the season on Aug.
 29 at 7 p.m.
 Help #IgnitetheInferno by downloading your free student ticket on the ASU mobile app, don your favorite gold gear and be part of the excitement of the Inferno, ASU’s lively student section.

-ASU fall heritage months and weeks celebrate the histories, cultures and contributions of Hispanic, Native American and LGBTQ+ communities.
-Learn about a culture different than your own these vibrant programs and events.
+ASU fall heritage months and LGBTQ Pride events celebrate the histories, cultures and contributions of Hispanic, Latinx, Native American and LGBTQ communities.

-Hispanic Heritage Month is celebrated Sept.
+Hispanic and Latinx Heritage Month is celebrated Sept.
 15–Oct.
 15 with the Low Rider Car Show at ASU’s West campus as well as political talks, film screenings, dancing and other student-led events.

 Trans Awareness Week often includes a display for Transgender Day of Remembrance, along with panels, film screenings and other events.